suijingfeng/vkOpenArena/README.md

 ## renderer_oa changes ##

-* Widescreen horizontal expansion support
-* Paletted texturing support, for the few older cards that support the paletted texture extensions (3dfx)
-* Many changes to the flares code - sun flares, support for custom flare shaders, a lower quality flare option (huge framerate jump on oa_pvomit), additional lens reflection effects, configurable lens reflection types for dynamic lights, sun or map lights
 * Brightness by blended quad, allowing overbrights to work in a window without the need for a fragment shader
-* More postprocessing effects, including a multipass shader effect for simulating the looks of a popular 1996 3d card
-* Slowness feature to simulate the rough speed of a typical 6th generation computer setup by default (common 1998 computers), potentially useful for content producers looking to optimize their stuff

 ## client changes ##